Ankur-singh/Ankur-singh.github.io/_posts/2023-01-20-the-ultimate-training-loop.md

 In this blog, I will discuss the training loop proposed by Jeremy Howard in Part 2 of the 2022 course.
 I think this is the last training loop that you will ever need.
 Its infinitely flexible and super easy to use once you get the hang of it.
 Lets take a look at it.

-The blog can also be accessed as Jupyter notebook [here](https://github.com/Ankur-singh/personal_projects/blob/master/Notebooks/Ultimate_Training_Loop.ipynb).
+**Note:** The blog can also be accessed as Jupyter notebook [here](https://github.com/Ankur-singh/personal_projects/blob/master/Notebooks/Ultimate_Training_Loop.ipynb).
+I feel it has much better format, code output, as well as a link to open it in Google Colab.

 **Disclaimer:** Most of the code snippets and ideas used in this blog are taken from fastai.
 So, credit for everything good should go to Jeremy Howard, and everything bad or mediocre is my work.
 The main reason for writing the blog was to consolidate my learning.